Leyfear/RoversApp/README.md

 # RoversApp
-NASA Mars gezicilerinden görüntüleri görüntüleyen bir iOS uygulaması.
+An iOS app that displays images from NASA Mars rovers.
 ## Installation
 Just download and run.
 ## Scenes